tjokinen/lunar-habitat-anomaly-diagnosis-agent/frontend/README.md

 ## What it does

-Selene replays real telemetry from the [EDEN ISS 2020 dataset](https://zenodo.org/records/11485183) — DLR's Antarctic closed-loop greenhouse, the closest public dataset to a space habitat life-support system — and runs an LLM-driven diagnostic agent against it.
+LHADA replays real telemetry from the [EDEN ISS 2020 dataset](https://zenodo.org/records/11485183) — DLR's Antarctic closed-loop greenhouse, the closest public dataset to a space habitat life-support system — and runs an LLM-driven diagnostic agent against it.